Feeds:

 Read Full Post »

-So, it’s been revealed that performing two Google searches from your desktop computer could generate as much carbon dioxide as boiling your kettle for a cup of tea.
+So, it’s been revealed that performing two Google searches from your desktop computer could generate as muchtea carbon dioxide as boiling your kettle for a cup of tea.

 Read Full Post »